microsoft/AzureTrailblazerAcademy/month2/labs/lab_cosmos/Load_Data_ADF.md

     ![Select Add in the nav bar](./images/lab01/01-add_adf.jpg "Add a new resource")

    - Search for **Data Factory** and select it.
    - Create a new **Data Factory**.
-You should name this data factory **importnutritiondata** with a unique number appended and select the relevant Azure subscription.
-You should ensure your existing **cosmoslabs** resource group is selected as well as a Version **V2**.
+You should give this data factory a unique name and select the relevant Azure subscription.
+You should ensure your existing resource group is selected as well as a Version **V2**.
    - Select **East US** as the region.
 Do not select **Enable GIT** (this may be checked by default).
    - Select **Create**.